 These services provide assistance with acquisition, retention, or improvement in self-help, socialization and adaptive skills which may take place in a residential or non-residential setting.
 Services may be furnished four or more hours per day on a regularly scheduled basis, for one or more days per week unless provided as an adjunct to other day activities included in an individual's plan of care.
 These services enable the individual to attain or maintain his or her maximum functional level and shall be coordinated with any physical, occupational, or speech therapies listed in the plan of care.
-In addition, day habilitation services may include paid/volunteer work strategies when the individualized planning process determines that supported employment or prevocational services are not appropriate for the individual.
+In addition, day habilitation service may serve to reinforce skills or lessons taught in school, therapy, or other settings.
+Day habilitation services may include paid/volunteer work strategies when the individualized planning process determines that supported employment or prevocational services are not appropriate for the individual.